tijs/ATProtoFoundation/Sources/ATProtoFoundation/ATProtoFoundation.docc/GettingStarted.md

 let jsonData = /* ... from API ... */
 let timelineRecord = try JSONDecoder().decode(TimelineRecord.self, from: jsonData)

-// Convert to ATProtoRecord for rich text processing let record = ATProtoRecord(from: timelineRecord)
+// Convert to BlueskyPostRecord for rich text processing let record = BlueskyPostRecord(from: timelineRecord)
 ```

 ## Authentication with BFF Pattern